sebastienpig/BehavioralCloning/README.md

 """
 </pre>

 But it was too much memory intensive when adding adding the right and left cameras images.
+Still using only flipping the images I was almost good but ended up too much on the side (model model.h5_good_2mistakes).

 <li> adding the image from the left and right cameras and associating angles to them </li>
 <pre>